TheProtaganist/gpt-j/README.md

 ```

 ## Last but not least print the response
-Please be patient depending the given parameters it will take longer sometimes
+Please be patient depending on the given parameters it will take longer sometimes

 For quick responses just use the Basic API which is a simplified version